synedra/fusionauth-quickstart-javascript-react-web/step3.md

 Logout from the admin user in ChangeBank and log in with your new user.

-Et voila!
-You have added a new user into the system!
-Next you can work on self-registration so that users can add themselves to the system.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">
  <a href='command:katapod.loadPage?[{"step":"step2"}]'